GuruDataAnalyst/Logistic_Analysis_Report/README.md

 ### Results/Findings

 The analysis results are summarized as follows:
-1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.
+1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the year 2017.
-2. Product Category A is the best-performing category in terms of sales and revenue.
+2. Order by Category Binders is the best-performing category in terms of sales and revenue .
+3. City of Newyork orders were highest among all other city a .
-3. Customer segments with high lifetime value (LTV) should be targeted for marketing efforts.
+4. Consumer segments that has highest value  of order should be targeted for more sales.
+5. Western region has the highest order which should be focus for more sales and we need more advetisement in the least region.

 ### Recommendations

 Based on the analysis, we recommend the following actions:
-- Invest in marketing and promotions during peak sales seasons to maximize revenue.
+- Invest in marketing and promotions in the least categories copiers to maximize revenue.
-- Focus on expanding and promoting products in Category A.
+- Focus on expanding and promoting products in Category Binders.
 - Implement a customer segmentation strategy to target high-LTV customers effectively.
+- The city of Newyork should be more targeted city for more sales

 ### Limitations

 I had to remove all zero values from budget and revenue columns because they would have affected the accuracy of my conclusions from the analysis.
-There are still a few outliers even after the omissions but even then we can still see that there is a positive correlation between both budget and number of votes with revenue.
+There are still a few outliers even after the omissions but even then we can still see that there is a positive correlation between sales and profit.

 ### References